h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 ### Responsibility in AI and Machine Learning

-The explainability and interpretability in the machine learning space has grown a tremendous amount since we first developed DriverlessAI, with that in mind it is important to frame the larger context in which our interpretability toolkit falls within.
+The explainability and interpretability in the machine learning space has grown a tremendous amount since we first developed Driverless AI, with that in mind it is important to frame the larger context in which our interpretability toolkit falls within.
 It is also worth noting that since this first training was developed, the push toward regulation, oversight, and auditing of ML models and the companies who deploy them has moved rapidly, making these techniques critical requirements for firms looking to make artificial intelligence a part of their companies operations going forward.
 There have been many recent developments globally, which we have linked below, but the consistent themes seen are fairness, transparency, explainability, interpretability, privacy and security.
 We have defined a handful of these terms below.

 ![task-2-venn-diagram](assets/task-2-venn-diagram.jpg)